mathmaster13/fynotek/switcheroo.md

 ### Chaining with *ki/ik*
 *ki/ik* chaining is similar to *ak/ka* chaining, but all clauses apply to the original noun instead of to each other.
 Skip every *ik* after the first if using *ik/ki*, and skip every *ki* after the first if using *ki/ik*.
-> Example: *fmutue ki hiro ñaka ik ampio fotaenejiy ik fuhoñata.* - "The person who spoke to you and went to their house is named Ñata."
+> Example: *fmutue ki hiro ñaka ik ampio fotaenejiy ik fuhoñata.*\
+> "The person who spoke to you and went to their house is named Ñata."

 Notice that both "spoke to you" (*hiro ñaka*) and "went to their house" (*ampio fataenejiy*) are applied to *fmutue*.